rickkas7/DeviceKeyHelperRK/README.md

 You also must do one or both of these things:

-- Use SYSTEM_MODE(SEMI_AUTOMATIC)
+- Use SYSTEM\_MODE(SEMI\_AUTOMATIC)
-- Use SYSTEM_THREAD(ENABLED)
+- Use SYSTEM\_THREAD(ENABLED)

 The reason is that in AUTOMATIC with threading disabled, setup() is never run so the connection monitor won't be started and the keys recovery will never work!

 When you successfully connect to the cloud, if the key has been changed the new value will be saved in your storage medium.
+This you do manually particle keys doctor, the new key will be automatically saved.

 If you are using 0.8.0 or later, and a keys error occurs, the key will be restored and the device reset.